 Studies show 100% of the Nonprofit Hero asking method-trained boards are more willing to fundraise.

-They are 67% more confident, one board almost doubled the number willing to solicit $1,000+ gifts and another found an 80% of the boards saw an increase in the rapidity with which they’ll contact donors.
+They are 67% more confident, one board almost doubled the number willing to solicit $1,000+ gifts and another found an 80% increase in the rapidity with which they’ll contact donors.

 The Nonprofit Hero asking method is

 - Clear – its principles are easy to remember

 - Fast – training takes 3 hours or less